00Beetzncheez00/htb-reports/htb-lame.md

 **NOTE:** I would be running more enumeration activities on the target such as taking a deeper dive and trying to gather more information.
 See what is on it.
 See what it is connected to.
 See what services are running.
 Then I can make further recommendations on what needs to be done on the target.

 7. Knowing that the target is running an older version of Samba with multiple exploits available.
-After doing some more research it another MSF exploit was located and run.
+After doing some more research it was discovered that another MSF exploit was located and this was run against the system.
 As you can see this exploit netted ROOT access to the system.
 The above screenshots show the path taken to execute the MSF exploit, update the command shell to a meterpreter shell, interact with the shell, and show further objective evidence that ROOT access has been obtained on the target.

 ![](https://github.com/00Beetzncheez00/images/blob/main/lame-10.png)
 ![](https://github.com/00Beetzncheez00/images/blob/main/lame-11.png)